-STRATEGIES for SUCCESS in CHE1053L
+STRATEGIES for SUCCESS in CHE1052L

 - Come prepared to lab.
-Lab does not start when you walk through the door; it starts the previous week as you make yourself ready to do the experiment properly and safely. - Print the lab manual and report form, read them, and envision what you'll be doing in the lab.
+Lab does not start when you walk through the door; it starts the previous week as you make yourself ready to do the experiment properly and safely. - o Print the lab procedure and report form, read them, and envision what you'll be doing in the lab.
 Anticipate what data will be collected and what calculations will be needed.
 Bring the printed materials with you to lab. - o Take the pre-lab preparation quiz (Quiz A) on Canvas BEFORE coming in to lab. - Continue to study the lab materials.
-You will have a closed-book quiz in lab (Quiz B) at the beginning of each lab period. - The PLNU Credit Hour Policy states that 2 hours of preparation per 3 hours of lab time is "normal", meaning almost 2.5 hours per week outside of the lab would be reasonable for the CHE1052L lab course for a well-prepared student.
-Students with reduced high-school preparation (e.g., students who had high-school chemistry as a remote class due to COVID-19) may require additional time. - Get help when you don't understand something.
+You will have a closed-book quiz in lab (Quiz B) at the beginning of each lab period. - The PLNU Credit Hour Policy states that 2 hours of preparation per 3 hours of lab time is "normal", meaning almost 2.5 hours per week outside of the lab would be reasonable for the CHE1052L lab course for a well-prepared student. - o Students with reduced high-school preparation may require additional time. - Get help when you don't understand something.
 The instructors and TAs are here for you! - Pay attention in lab.
 Know what you're doing, what chemicals you're using, and what positive or negative results you should be observing during the lab procedure. - Take the lab seriously from the very beginning.
 Review labs directly after class, and prior to the following week.